alstadeigard/QuantAnalysisPairsTrading/README.md

 ## Setup & Installation

-Note: These run instructions will be replaced with a proper run-mechanism.
+Note: These run instructions will be replaced with a proper run-mechanism, this is a work-around that should work for now.
+If not feel free to contact me: alstadeigard@gmail.com

 1. Clone the repository.
 2. Navigate to the repository directory in the terminal and set up a virtual environment: